Degree Candidate (Matriculated)

 Students who have earned a bachelor's degree and are not seeking advanced degrees or who are not admitted to degree programs may apply for enrollment in graduate courses as extramural students.
 Information on course availability and the registration process is available from the Office of Extended Studies.

 The maximum number of credits earned as an extramural student that may be applied toward graduate degree requirements is determined by each graduate program.
-A maximum of six credits may be taken in the M.B.A. program on an extramural basis.
+A maximum of six credits may be taken in the M.B.A. and M.S. in Accounting programs on an extramural basis.
 A maximum of nine credits may be taken in the Speech-Language Pathology and Speech-Language Pathology with Teacher Certification programs on an extramural basis.
 All other programs permit a maximum of 12 credits taken on an extramural basis.
 Extramural students are eligible to apply for matriculated status upon completion of a maximum allowable credits with a GPA of 3.00 (B) in these credits, provided that no more than one grade below B has been earned.
 These credits may be used to fulfill program requirements only if they are approved by the graduate committee of the major field.
 Credits earned more than three years before admission to a degree program cannot be applied to meet degree requirements.

 Seniors Taking Graduate Courses